hassan-ademola/Washington-Housing-Prices-Predictions/README.md

 The whole preprocessing steps were bundled into a single pipeline

 ## Model Training and Evaluation
 Linear and Tree-based models were trained on the preprocessed data.
 The gradient boosting algorithms produced encouraging results, with CatBoostRegressor outperforming the others on unseen data with an error of around 93,000.
-Most of the models suffered from overfitting..
+Most of the models suffered from overfitting.

 ## Conclusion
 **Size, location, condition, and amenities** are some of the most important considerations for home purchasers when determining which property to buy.